News & Trending Money News

 Now that fewer people are living in your home, you may be able to downsize and shed some of your expenses.
 Larger homes typically come with higher bills for lawn care, utilities, and property taxes.

 Swapping your current home for something smaller might reduce these costs.
-If you have lived in your home for a while, you might even reap enough profit when you sell to put some extra money toward retirement savings.
+If you've lived in your home for a while, you might even reap enough profit when you sell to put some extra money toward retirement savings.

 Resolve $10,000 or more of your debt